Back

 The Seven Impact Topics Every B Corp Must Address

 Under the new standards, Foundation Requirements (eligibility, legal commitment, risk profiling) are the entry point.
-Once met, companies must demonstrate performance across all seven topics — tailored by size, sector and industry, but non-negotiable in scope.
+Once these are met, companies must demonstrate performance across all seven topics.
+Requirements vary based on company size and sector.

 ⚖️